keremoguz/Ant-Colony-Optimization-for-Delivery/README.md

 Format : xcord, ycord

 ## Programming Language
-Java is used as programming language
+Java is used as the programming language

 ### Note: For the extra information please check the report